Menu

 In fact, on the day I write this blog post, I decided not to attend my pregnancy yoga class.

-I learnt my lesson last week, when I made myself go, despite feeling less than great.
+I learned my lesson last week, when I made myself go, despite feeling less than great.
 30-minutes in to the antenatal yoga class, and I was feeling lightheaded and funny.
 I started seeing spots in my vision and suddenly felt as if I was going to pass out.

 I had to embarrassingly run out of the room and go outside, where I took deep belly breaths in the fresh air.
 It was the first time in my pregnancy that I felt so unwell and I realised that even yoga can be a major workout on the body.
 Especially a pregnant one with existing health conditions.